THYROID DISEASE AND ITS HEALING

 About 80% or more of the American, European and most Asian populations have a somewhat slow oxidation rate.
 Many of them, however, have a very slow oxidation rate, indicating hidden thyroid problems.

-In a few cases, fast oxidation is present, but this will generally shift to slow oxidation within a few months on a nutritional balancing program.
+In a few cases, fast oxidation is present, but this will generally shift to slow oxidation within a few months on a development program.
 The problem of fast oxidation with hypothyroid symptoms or low T3 and T4 levels is discussed near the end of this article.

 2. Sympathetic dominance.
 This is an autonomic nervous system imbalance.
 It is commonly seen with hypothyroidism and with Grave’s disease as well.
 Sympathetic dominance is a personality tendency, as well as a pattern that is fed by biochemical imbalances such as copper and mercury toxicity.